mattboran/CudaRT/README.md

-This CUDA-Accelerated Path Tracer was written by Tudor Matei Boran for CS-GA: 3801 - GPU Programming for the Fall 2018 semester at NYU Courant
+This CUDA-Accelerated Path Tracer was written by Tudor Matei Boran originally for CS-GA: 3801 - GPU Programming for the Fall 2018 semester at NYU Courant

+It continued on as a personal project where I added many more features and optimizations.

 To compile, you need CMake and libraries for OpenGL, GLFW, and glew3 installed.
 Conditional compilation will be included in a future release where CMake will compile